cmusser/accessd/README.md

 ## Introduction

 `accessd` allows clients to send a request to temporarily grant access to a system.
 The server manages the access by running a script that, in most cases, reconfigures the firewall.
 It then waits for a period of time, then runs the script again to unconfigure the firewall exception created earlier.
-Delegating the access details to a script enables multi-platform support.
-A script that works with the BSD `ipfw(2)` command is included, but scripts for other systems (Linux iptables and `pf`) should be easy to create.
+Delegating the access details to a script enables multi-platform support and also site-specific policies about the nature of the granted access.
+A script compatible with the BSD `ipfw(2)` command that grants SSH access is included, but scripts for other systems (Linux iptables and `pf`) should be easy to create.
 For security, the request packets use NaCl's authenticated encryption scheme.
 This means that requests are only accepted from entities for whom the server has a public key and the actual contents of the request are shrouded from view.
 Nonces are used so that captured packets may not be resent later and succeed in opening the firewall

 ## Motivation